bradp/pears/README.md

 ## ⚡️ Usage

-There are a variety of commands available to help your development.
+There are a variety of useful commands available to help your development.

-The commands mostly follow the format of `command : component : enviroment`.
+The one you will use most of the time is `yarn start`.
+This starts up your local development server after building the files needed.

 You can also run `yarn run` to see a full list of commands.